Secure Multisig Smart Contract Development

 Development of a web application for Enviok

-When a custom multisig is needed:
+A custom multisig is required if:

 • Non-standard authorization logic (timelock + multisig + DAO vote)

-• On-chain voting with weights (weighted multisig)
+• On-chain weighted voting (weighted multisig)

 • Specific execution conditions (only after an oracle event)